-The Asian Languages and Cultures (ALC) Program, a component of the Asian Studies Program (see Asian Studies in the Bulletin), offers majors, minors and courses of interest to all undergraduates at Puget Sound.
-Grounded in a strong foundation of languages, the pro-gram draws on the broad expertise of the Asian Studies faculty and complements the Asian Studies Program's Interdisciplinary Minor and Trimble Distinguished Asia Scholar designation in offering students a focused and comprehensive understanding of the languages, cultures, and literatures of China and Japan.
-The program offers two majors, two minors, courses in the core curriculum, and Chinese and Japanese language courses that fulfill requirements toward the Asian Studies minor and meet the university's foreign language requirement.
+The Asian Languages and Cultures (ALC) Program, a component of the Asian Studies Program (see Asian Studies in this Bulletin), offers majors, minors and courses of interest to all undergraduates at Puget Sound.
+Grounded in a strong foundation of languages, the program draws on the broad expertise of the Asian Studies faculty and complements the Asian Studies Program’s Interdisciplinary Minor and Trimble Distinguished Asia Scholar designation in offering students a focused and comprehensive understanding of the languages, cultures, and literatures of China and Japan.
+The program offers two majors, two minors, courses in the core curriculum, and Chinese and Japanese language courses that fulfill requirements toward the Asian Studies minor and meet the university’s foreign language requirement.

 ALC offers majors in Chinese Language and Culture, Japanese Language and Culture and Japanese Language and Literature, as well as minors in Chinese and Japanese.
 The goals of the language curriculum are based on the proficiency guidelines of the American Council on the Teaching of Foreign Languages (ACTFL).
-Each major is designed to provide students with a solid foundation in language and culture through intensive language training and broad exposure to the humanistic traditions of China and Japan.
-The curriculum systematically prepares students through highly structured and interactive classroom instruction and a wide variety of learning op-portunities outside of the classroom.
+Each major is designed to provide students with a solid foundation in language and culture through intensive language training and broad exposure to the cultural traditions of China and Japan.
+The curriculum systematically prepares students through highly structured and interactive classroom instruction and a wide variety of learning opportunities outside of the classroom.

 Students who graduate from the Asian Language & Cultures Program will be able to: